notGman/JWT-authentication/README.md

-# JWT-Authentication
+# JWT-Authorization

-A project using jasonwebtoken package in nodejs, which allows to manage and secure API endpoints from unauthenticated users.
+A project using jasonwebtoken package in nodejs, which allows to manage and secure API endpoints from unauthorized users.

 ## Documentation